WildBoarPL/Arduino-Joystick-KSP-JOYSTICK-BOX-34BUTTON-4AXIS/README.md

 https://github.com/AM-STUDIO/32-FUNCTION-BUTTON-BOX#32-function-button-box

-The main laout and purpose is for Kerbal Space Program game.
+The main layout and purpose is for Kerbal Space Program game.

 Modification
 ------------